-- a) We need to prove that we can solve an arbitrary instance of Hamiltonian Cycle by solving instances of Hamiltonian Path.
+- a) We need to prove that we can solve an arbitrary instance of the Hamiltonian Cycle problem by solving instances of the Hamiltonian Path problem.
 Let G = (V, E) be the input graph.
-For each edge $e = (u, v) \in E$ we construct a graph G' as follows.
-We remove e from G and add two new nodes s and t as well as two new edges (s, u) and (v, t).
-Then we search G' for a Hamiltonian path.
-If one exists, it must have endpoints s and t and it gives us a Hamiltonian Cycle in G containing the edge e.
-On the other hand, if an Hamiltonian cycle exists in G, then for each of its edges our construction leads to a G' containing a Hamiltonian path. - b) Let G = (V, E) be an input of Hamiltonian Path.
+For each edge $e = (u, v) \in E$ , we construct a graph G' as follows.
+We remove e from G and add two new nodes s and t and two new edges (s, u) and (v, t).
+We then search G' for a Hamiltonian path.
+If a Hamiltonian path exists, it must have endpoints s and t, and together with edge e, it gives us a Hamiltonian Cycle in G. On the other hand, if a Hamiltonian cycle exists in G, then for each of its edges, our construction leads to a G' containing a Hamiltonian path. - b) Let G = (V, E) be an input of Hamiltonian Path.
 For every pair of vertices $u, v \in V$ , we construct a graph G' by adding the edge (u, v) to G and check if G' contains a Hamiltonian cycle.
-If we find one, this gives us a Hamiltonian path in G since at most one of the cycles edges was added.
+If we find one, this gives us a Hamiltonian path in G since at most one of the cycle's edges was added.
 On the other hand, if a Hamiltonian path exists in G, the G' we obtain by adding the edge between its endpoints contains a Hamilton cycle.